 - City, State, ZIP

-The Difference between Mississippi State Prisons and County Jail
+Mississippi State Prisons and County Jails: Understanding the Difference

 There are three types of prisons in Mississippi: state prisons, county jails, and private prisons.
-State prisons are operated by the Mississippi Department of Corrections (MDOC) and house inmates who have been convicted of felonies.
-County jails are operated by local sheriff's departments and typically house inmates who have been convicted of misdemeanors or who are awaiting trial.
+State prisons are operated by the Mississippi Department of Corrections (MDOC) and house inmates who have been convicted of felonies and those serving a life sentence.
+Local sheriff's departments operate county jails and typically house inmates who have been convicted of misdemeanors or who are awaiting trial.
 Private prisons are operated by private companies and usually house inmates who have been convicted of non-violent offenses.

 The MDOC operates several Mississippi state prisons and county jails, which collectively house more than 20,000 inmates.
 The largest state prison is the Central Mississippi Correctional Facility in Rankin County, which can hold more than 2,500 inmates.
 The smallest state prison is the East Mississippi Correctional Facility in Newton County, which can hold less than 500 inmates.